Managing People Who Don’t Like Managers

 1) Put yourself in their shoes

-Seeing things from the other party’s perspective may give you an insight into why they are so difficult to manage.
-Firstly, check whether they have always acted in this way.
-Is it something that has started recently or have they always found authority difficult?
+Seeing things from the other person’s perspective will help-.
+First, check if they have always acted in this way.
+Is it something that started recently?
+Or, have they always found authority difficult?

 2) Embrace conflict

 This doesn’t mean you need to enjoy getting into squabbles with your staff.
 Far from it!
 But you do need to make sure that you are addressing it in the right way.
-Conflict is inevitable in management.
-If the thought of it fills you with dread then you are likely in the wrong job.
+Conflict is inevitable at some point, particularly in teams full of clever, talented people grappling with tough issues.
+If the thought of it fills you with dread, then you are likely to be in the wrong job.

-Handling conflict in the right way means being fair and direct.
+Handling conflict in the right way means being open, fair and direct.
 Do not avoid it.
-And definitely do not steamroller your way through it.
+And do not steamroller your way through.
 Listen to the issues being presented and look for a constructive outcome.
-Look for an outcome that will resolve the problem at hand.
+Try to hear all sides.
+Look for an outcome that will resolve the problem for most, if not all.

 3) Make work goals laser focused

 If your goals are clear-cut there is no room for argument.
-They’ve either been met or they haven’t.
-Setting proper targets for your staff lets them know where they stand.
+They’ve either been met, or they haven’t.
+Well set targets for your staff lets them know where they stand.
 It makes the job of evaluating their performance that much easier.

 4) Know when to hold ‘em, know when to fold ‘em

-However, this doesn’t mean behaving like a dictator either.
-It simply means that if a member of staff has been given a as much help/support as you can and still continues to cause problems, you have to assess their worth to the organization.
-Of course any action needs to take account of your HR policy and Employment Law.
+This doesn’t mean behaving like a dictator.
+It does means that if a member of staff has been given a as much help/support as you can muster and still causes problems, you must act.

 5) Be aware that management is never plain sailing

-My last tip is not so much one for handling others as it is for handling yourself.
+My last tip is not so much one for handling others, as it is for handling yourself.
 Knowing that management is a tough job will give you a better perspective.
 Management isn’t easy.
-But that’s why you are getting paid more than your team.
-Simply being aware of this fact can lighten the load considerably.
-It can free you up to do what you do best, managing people.
+But I do believe that learning to be a good manager means you yourself will be happier at work.

 Wendy has written a little eBook on how to get on with your boss and a book on job search – you can find all her books on Amazon at this link